omar-polo/plakar.io/content/articles/2025-04_01/index.md

 ## How It Fits Into Plakar

-Plakar uses Kloset as its engine — the component that all user-facing commands (via CLI or API) ultimately call into.
+Plakar uses Kloset as its engine — the component that all user-facing commands (via CLI or UI) ultimately call into.
 Whether you’re triggering a backup, restoring a path, inspecting differences between two versions, or syncing to a remote — it’s Kloset doing the work underneath.

 ---

-## Next Steps
+## What's Next for Kloset & Plakar?

 Kloset is fully integrated into the Plakar beta and will be getting: